Thio Shen Yi: Personal life

 Thio is married to Stefanie Yuen-Thio, who is joint-managing partner of TSMP Law Corporation.
 Thio is the brother of Thio Li-Ann, a professor at the NUS Faculty of Law.
 Thio's mother is Thio Su Mien, a former dean of the NUS Faculty of Law.
-Thio's father is Olympian Thio Gim Hock.
+Thio's father is Olympian Thio Gim Hock, who was the chief executive of real estate developer OUE and the Port of Singapore's Acting Port Engineer.
+Thio is an advocate for gender diversity.

+Thio co-founded with his wife the #GivingBack Foundation through the Community Foundation of Singapore.

 In 2022, it was reported that Thio was one of the victims of a large-scale "nickel scam" in which he had invested $87,000.